alan-kudelko/DrinkCreator6000/README.md

 *Note:*
 - FreeRTOS task stacks are statically allocated and included in the `.data` segment size.
 - CPU Stack refers to the main processor stack (not individual task stacks).
+- .tdat memory segment is yet to be implemented

 ---
 ### 4. 💾 EEPROM Memory Map